qualitio/qualitio/docs/source/index.rst

 Contents:

-.. .#QUALITIO_README.rst file is automatically copied from qualitio/README.rst
+.. \_qualitio_readme.rst file is automatically copied from qualitio/README.rst
-   to docs/source dir on every conf.py read.
-It's shouldn't be under control version.
+   to docs/source dir on every Makefile usage and it is removed after build.

 .. toctree::
    :maxdepth: 2

-   .#QUALITIO_README
+   _qualitio_readme.rst
    custom_attributes
    api